adscorp100/mdhomecarebuild/src/content/blog/how-to-become-disability-support-worker-australia.md

 - Flexible scheduling
 - Personal relationships

+If you choose this path, you'll need to know [how to find your own NDIS clients](/blog/how-to-find-get-ndis-clients-support-worker) and operate as an independent contractor.
+This involves [getting an ABN](/blog/how-to-get-an-abn-as-an-ndis-support-worker) and understanding the responsibilities of being an [independent NDIS support worker](/blog/how-to-work-as-independent-ndis-support-worker).

 **Plan Management Organizations:**
 - Hybrid model between agency and direct employment
 - Administrative support provided